Cayahuanca/LineageOS/readme.txt

-How to build LineageOS for Essential Phone (PH-1, mata)
+How to build LineageOS for Galaxy Note 3 (SC-01F, hltedcm)

 1, Install Ubuntu 20.04.x.